Personality vs. Identity: How to Find Your Right Fit

 • Play around with your identities to find your ideal, minimalistic fit.

-Imagine you had a genetic close who was born 3,340 years ago in Egypt.
+Imagine you met your genetic clone who was born 3,340 years ago in Egypt.

-In what ways would you and your ancient twin be different?
+In what ways would you and your ancient Egyptian twin be different?

 Your Cairo clone certainly wouldn’t be a nacho lover, digital nomad, NBA fan, or blogger.
 And they’d probably be more of a cat person.

-If your clone were teleported to the seat beside you and you went out on the town together, traces of resemblance would peek through, right?
+If your clone were teleported to the seat beside you right now and you went out on the town together, traces of resemblance would peek through, right?

-For instance, I imagine my clone would share a bit of an unconventional bent, social unease, and poor dancing ability.
+For instance, I imagine my clone would share a bit of an unconventional bent, even-keeled temperament, and poor dancing ability.

-Those glimpses of similarity are your core personality.
-And the adjustable layers on top make up your identity.
+Those glimpses of similarity hint at your core personality.
+And the adjustable layers on top, which differ based on our unique life experiences and values ingrained into us from childhood, make up our identity.

 Your Core and Its Many Covers